 Another email.
 Yes, another email about the sicknesses going around your kids’ school.
 Whooping Cough.
 Strep.
-Flu.
+Stomach bug.
 RSV - Respiratory syncytial virus.
 Just reading the words is enough to send mamas and daddies into a panic.
-The CDC reported that RSV causes an average of 57,527 hospitalizations among kids five and under each year in the US.
-So how do you help ensure your family is safe?
+The CDC reported that RSV causes an average of 57,527 hospitalizations among kids five and under each year in the United States.
+So what do you do to help ensure your family is safe?

 Understand Indoor Air Pollution

-- Pollutant sources (cleaning solutions, improperly maintained or unclean heating and cooling or humidification devises, cigarette smoke, etc)
+- Pollutants (cleaning solutions, poorly maintained or dirty heating and cooling or humidification systems, cigarette smoke, etc)

 So all this information – what is it for?
 What do you do?
-How can you make sure you and your kiddos aren’t breathing sullied, disease-inducing air?
+How can you make sure you and your little ones aren’t breathing contaminated, disease-inducing air?

 Luckily, you have options.